Short-Term Disability Insurance

 Why Short Term Disability Claims Are Denied

-• Suspicions of fraud.
-If an insurance company believes you lied or misled them at any point during the application process, they may attempt to deny you benefits.
-Unscrupulous insurers will look for almost any thin excuse to justify a claim denial.
+• Suspicions of fraud or misrepresentation.
+If an insurer believes you misled them during the application process, they may deny benefits entirely.
+Unscrupulous carriers will look for almost any pretext, including minor inconsistencies with no bearing on the underlying claim.

-• Condition not covered by the policy.
-Short-term disability policies are meant to cover any situation where you are not able to perform your normal job responsibilities.
-However, certain injuries and conditions can be excluded from your policy.
-For example, certain types of pregnancy complications are often omitted from policies.
-Ambiguous language can sometimes be exploited to justify improper denials of benefits.
+• Condition excluded by the policy.
+Short-term disability policies are meant to cover situations where you can’t perform your normal job responsibilities, but certain injuries and conditions can be excluded.
+Some pregnancy-related complications, for example, are frequently omitted.
+Ambiguous policy language is routinely exploited to justify improper denials of otherwise valid claims.

-If you are unable to work as a result of a qualifying condition and have dutifully paid your premiums, there is no reason an insurance carrier should reject your claim.
-Our Fort Lauderdale short-term disability lawyer at Martin J. Sperry, P.A. can assist you with filing an appeal and pursuing all legal options when your benefits are being unfairly delayed or withheld.
-Our firm can provide you with communicative, one-on-one attention and serve as your advocate throughout the process.
+If you have a qualifying condition and have paid your premiums, a denial isn’t the final word.
+Our short-term disability lawyers at Martin J. Sperry, P.A. can help you file an appeal and pursue legal options that may be available when benefits are being unfairly delayed or withheld.

 We fight wrongfully denied short-term disability claims for clients throughout the state of Florida.
 Contact us online or call (954) 324-2340 to start exploring your legal options with a Fort Lauderdale short-term disability attorney.